TheodorosKarropoulos/software.engineer.resources/DesignPatterns/Introduction.md

   - Composite: The composite pattern composes objects into tree structures to represent part-whole hierarchies, allowing clients to treat individual objects and compositions of objects uniformly.
   - Flyweight: The flyweight pattern reduces the memory footprint of an object by sharing common data among objects, rather than storing the data in each object.
   - Proxy: The proxy pattern provides a surrogate or placeholder object that controls access to another object, which may be remote, expensive to create, or sensitive.
+  - Service locator: The service locator pattern centralizes the access to services and hides the complexity of service lookups and access from clients.
+  - Null object: The null object pattern provides a default object with no implementation that can be used as a placeholder in cases where an object is expected but none is available.
+  - Transfer object:The transfer object pattern provides a lightweight data transfer object that carries data between processes or systems.
+Transfer objects are often used in conjunction with a service facade to reduce the number of calls and the amount of data transferred between layers or systems.
 - Behavioral Design Patterns
   - Command: The command pattern encapsulates a request as an object, allowing it to be executed or queued for later execution.
   - Iterator: The iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.